erankova/Medical_Question_NLP/README.md

 ## Business Problem and Understanding

-**Stakeholders:** Healing Hearts Partners, Lead Receptionist, Lead Nurse, Lead Medical Assistant
+**Stakeholders:** Healing Hands Partners, Lead Receptionist, Lead Nurse, Lead Medical Assistant

-Healing Hearts medical practice is growing and is noticing that patients are not recieving response to common questions regarding specific diseases in a timely manner.
+Healing Hands medical practice is growing and is noticing that patients are not recieving response to common questions regarding specific diseases in a timely manner.
 They are interested in automating the Q&A process for both patients and the front desk staff who have a hard time distinguishing where to direct questions.

 For Phase 1 of this Natural Language Processing (NLP) task, we will be classifying the questions based on question type, aiming to predict the question type of questions being asked by patients.